acarrico/evaluator/README.md

 I'm going step by step, so you may have to rewind the repository to follow these steps.

-# Core Language and Evaluator
+# Day 1 — Core Language and Evaluator

 This section's git tag is *core-language*.